alanctprado/pace2024/README.md

 ## Submission

-The submission is made through [Optil](https://www.optil.io/).
+The submission is done through [Optil](https://www.optil.io/).

 1. Clean the files that would conflict with Optil's compilation process.
-These files are listed in `.gitignore` and, therefore, it can be accomplished using the `git clean -dfx` command.
+These files are listed in `.gitignore`, and, therefore, this can be accomplished using the `git clean -dfx` command.
 2. After removing the files, run `tar -czvf pace.tgz ./*` to compile all the files.